 Hi.
-I'm Sarah, a visual journalist currently based in Athens, OH, where I'm pursuing a masters degree in photojournalism at the School of Visual Communication at Ohio University.
-I am currently the Photojournalism Fellow for The Voinovich School of Leadership and Public Affairs.
-My projected graduation date is Spring 2014.
+I'm Sarah, currently the Multimedia Intern for the NPR Visuals team in Washington, DC.
+I recently completed a Masters in Photojournalism at the School of Visual Communication at Ohio University in Athens, OH, where I was the Photojournalism Fellow for The Voinovich School of Leadership and Public Affairs.

 I hold a BA in Visual Arts/Photography from Fordham University - Lincoln Center in New York City.
 I've also studied photography at Griffith University's Queensland College of Art, in Brisbane, Australia.